Aum3010/Cryptoverse/README.md

 # Cryptoverse Project

-An attempt to understand how overall working of apps
+An attempt to understand the overall working of apps